otammato/intrasonics_transmogrifier_assignment/README.md

 ---

-## Optional (creating the infrastructure to host and launch the script)
+## Optional (creating the infrastructure to host and launch the script - combination of Terraform and Ansible)

 <details markdown=1><summary markdown="span">Terraform script</summary>